 For loans that don’t come with such a guarantee, the presence of a collateral increase the investment’s safety; however, recovery delays may be long.

-As of late November 2019, two projects were repaid in full.
+As of December 2019, three projects were repaid in full.
 From what I gathered, there’s been no repayment delay or defaulted loan.

 There’s unfortunately no secondary market at TFGcrowd; it also isn’t possible to resell loans to the platform.
 This lack of early exit is the platform’s main weakness.